Skip to main content

 2025-03-26T19:36:28+01:00 | check_in_progress -> done: switch done

-Verify that proxy redirects requests to storage two:
+Verify that the proxy redirects requests to storage two:

 # create new object using proxy